Skip to content

 Trace Data Collection

-Trace data collection currently supports collectors using the Opentracing protocol.
-After enabling the trace data receiving service in DataKit, by completing the collector's embedding in the code, DataKit will automatically complete the format conversion and collection of the data, and finally report it to Guance.
+Guance currently supports collectors using the Opentracing protocol for trace data collection.
+After enabling the trace data reception service in DataKit, by completing the instrumentation in the code, DataKit will automatically handle data format conversion and collection, and finally report it to Guance.

 Data Collection

-DataKit currently supports collecting Tracing data from third parties such as DDTrace, Apache Jaeger, OpenTelemetry, Skywalking and Zipkin.
+DataKit currently supports collecting tracing data from third-party tools such as DDTrace, Apache Jaeger, OpenTelemetry, Skywalking, and Zipkin.

 1. Install DataKit;